MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-app-protection-policy-deployment.md

 If your environment requires alternative sign-in methods, see [Configuring Alternate Login ID](/windows-server/identity/ad-fs/operations/configuring-alternate-login-id), specifically [Hybrid Modern Authentication with Alternate-ID](/windows-server/identity/ad-fs/operations/configuring-alternate-login-id#hybrid-modern-authentication-with-alternate-id).

-### Step 6: Collect device data with Edge
+### Step 6: Collect device data with Microsoft Edge

 Work with the user to collect details about they are trying to do and the steps they are taking.
 Ask the user to collect screenshots or video recording of the behavior.
 This helps clarify the explicit device actions being performed.
 Then, collect managed app logs through Microsoft Edge on the device.

 Users with Microsoft Edge installed on their iOS or Android device can view the management status of all Microsoft published apps.
 They can use the following steps to send logs to help with troubleshooting.

-1. Open Edge for iOS and Android on your device.
+1. Open Microsoft Edge for iOS and Android on your device.
 1. In the address bar, type *about:intunehelp*.
-1. Edge for iOS and Android launches in troubleshooting mode.
+1. Microsoft Edge for iOS and Android launches in troubleshooting mode.

 From this screen, you will be presented with two options and data about the device.